AlexanderDisput/p3/README.md

 # Custom Password Generator

 This Python script provides a tool for creating secure and customizable passwords.
 It offers users the ability to specify the length of the password and whether to include capital letters, numbers, and symbols, ensuring that the generated passwords meet various security requirements.
+It makes it simple to create a password and helps users maintain unique passwords for each platform with ease.

 ## Features